Generalized Shipping Policy:

 Remember, we will quote exact or near exact shipping charges in advance of any order upon request.

 We know, how does any of this make sense when you have no idea of how much anything weighs?
 There is just so much involved with "proper calculation" of shipping charges that it would make a robot's head pop off his shoulders.
 This is why you see a lot of companies offering flat priced shipping, or worse, overpriced shipping.
 One size does not fit all.
-Being that we are in FL, desitinations from Texas westward cost more than Alabama.
+Being that we are in FL, desitinations from Texas westward cost more than Louisiana.
 They are farther away from us.
 Addresses close to us can benefit from lower priced postal shipping.

 Some weight examples:

 An AC Products model 730 24" towel bar set (2 posts and a bar) is usually 4 pounds WHEN PACKED.
 Overall, it is about 2 pounds, but the weight of the box and packing material make it 3 pounds and a few ounces when packed, and that is rounded up to 4 pounds with UPS and USPS.
 Just the way it works.
 Most ceramic soap dishes are 3 pounds "when packed."
 Most Hera lights are very lightweight, some just being ounces.
-Loox lights are a spec heavier since most are metal construction.
+Loox lights are a spec heavier since some are metal construction.
 Cabinet handles will vary, as will the weight with quantity.
 (Whenever we can fit them in that Medium or Large Flat Rate Box, we're going to.
-We can ship a 30 to 40 pound cabinet handle order in those boxes to Alaska or Hawaii for $15.05 or $21.10.
+We can ship a 30 to 40 pound cabinet handle order in those boxes to Alaska or Hawaii for $15.50 or $21.90.
 We will refrain from scaring you as to how much UPS would be for the same weight to those states.)

 Glass shelves from Expo Design can weigh 5 to 15 pounds, depends on how big of a piece of glass you get.
 Stemware holders range from 4 to 8 pounds, appliance garages about 12 to 15 pounds.
 All products are really different across a wide spectrum of weights.
 If you order a host of items for your bathroom, a few corner shelves, towel bars, soap dishes, TP holder, etc., together the packed weight could become 10 to 30 pounds.
 It may even need more than one box for some orders.
 We are asking that you trust that we will do the right thing, because we will.
 It is not our intent to profit on freight.
 If we ship a 10 pound box and it's value is $15 or $1300.00, the shipping rate will be the same because of the weight.
 We would of course add insurance coverage on the more valuable box.